-- Glancaster Road Capacity reduced to one lane in each direction to avoid Hydro One infrastructure and impacting existing residential development. - Collector1N Realigned and upgraded to minor arterial road functional class to form a network of ring roads in the study area; reclassified named Arterial 1N. - Collector 2W Capacity increased to two lanes in each direction.
+- Glancaster Road Capacity reduced to one lane in each direction to avoid or minimize impacts on Hydro One infrastructure, significant woodlot and existing residential development. - Collector1N Realigned and upgraded to minor arterial road functional class to form a network of ring roads in the study area; reclassified named Arterial 1N. - Collector 2W Capacity increased to two lanes in each direction.